Madikwe Game Reserve

 Please do not drive directly into camp, as there is no parking for guests (Road transfer companies may drop you directly at the camp with prior agreement).

-We would appreciate if you could please inform Caroline on WhatsApp +27 83 305 7809 of any updates during your journey, so that we may feed back any delays to the camp who will be expecting your arrival at the gate at 12h30, or the time you have advised.
+We would appreciate it if you could please inform Caroline on WhatsApp +27 83 305 7809 of any updates during your journey, so that we may feed back any delays to our on-site staff who will be expecting your arrival at 12:30, or the time you have advised.

 What are your check-in and check-out times?